snugnug/.github/profile/README.md

 A small operating system, aiming to bring nixos-like declaritivity to embedded systems

 ## [sherpa](https://github.com/snugnug/sherpa)
-Work-In-Progress effort to provide a beginner-friendly guide to the world of nix and nixos
+WIP effort to provide a beginner-friendly guide to the world of Nix and NixOS.

 > [!Note]